abletech/easy-deployment/README.md

     set :apachectl_bin, "/usr/sbin/apachectl"

-This assumes your deploy user has access to run the apachectl command with sudo privileges
+This assumes your deploy user has access to run the apachectl command with sudo privileges.
+As a recommended security practice, your deploy user should not have general sudo access, instead configure limited sudo access for specific commands only, declaring the full binary path

+    # Example sudoers file entries to grant deploy user passwordless sudo privileges to only these commands
+    deploy ALL=(ALL) NOPASSWD:/usr/sbin/apachectl graceful
+    deploy ALL=(ALL) NOPASSWD:/usr/sbin/apachectl configtest

 ### Logrotate